Which issues would you most highlight to someone new to your state?

 What is the state law in relation to family and medical leave?

-Under the New Jersey Family Leave Insurance Law (NJFLI), employees may be eligible to receive up to six weeks of partial wage replacement benefits from the state of New Jersey in any 12-month period while they are absent from work to care for a seriously ill or injured family member, or to bond with a minor child within one year of the birth or placement of the child.
+Under the New Jersey Family Leave Insurance Law (NJFLI), employees may be eligible to receive partial wage replacement benefits from the state of New Jersey in any 12-month period while they are absent from work to care for a seriously ill or injured family member, to bond with a minor child within one year of the birth, adoption or foster care placement of the child with the employee, or to attend to matters arising from being a victim of domestic or sexual violence or to assist a family member who has been a victim of domestic or sexual violence.
+Currently, eligible employees can collect NJFLI benefits for up to six weeks in a 12-month period.
+Beginning July 1, 2020, employees will be eligible to receive up to 12 weeks of NJFLI benefits in any 12-month period.
 To be eligible for NJFLI benefits, employees must have paid into the program through their employment and meet minimum gross earnings requirements, which change year to year.
 As of January 2019, an employee must have worked at least 20 weeks earning $172 or more per week, or earned at least $8,600 in the past 12 months.
+For 2019 the maximum weekly benefit is $650.
+For 2020 the maximum weekly benefit will be increased to $860.

 What are employees’ rights with regard to privacy and monitoring?